wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 print("Final Score: ", best_score.numpy()[0][0])
 ```

-This is what running the attack looks like.
-In the animation pay attention to the pixels of the image.
+Below is an animation that shows the running attack.
+Pay attention to the pixels of the image.
 Do you notice some of them are slightly changing especially towards the final rounds?

 [![Shadowbunny FGSM](/blog/images/2020/huskyai-shadowbunny-fgsm.gif)](/blog/images/2020/huskyai-shadowbunny-fgsm.gif)

-For reference here is the final adversarial image:
+For reference here is the final adversarial example:

 [![Shadowbunny FGSM](/blog/images/2020/huskyai-shadowbunny-fgsm.png)](/blog/images/2020/huskyai-shadowbunny-fgsm.png)

-Using this technique, we get nearly 90% accuracy with just 40 iterations, and if we increase the learning rate this can be further reduced.
+Using this technique, we get nearly 90% accuracy with just 40 iterations.
+By increasing the learning rate this can be further reduced.

 Pretty impressive.

 ## What's next?